Are Your Plastic Water Bottles and Meal Prep Containers Safe to Use?

 Advertisement

-Plastic #4: Low-Density Polyethelene (LDPE)
+Plastic 4: Low-Density Polyethelene (LDPE)

-Low-density polyethelene is a generally safe plastic variety that has no known health risks associated with use.
+Low-density polyethelene is a generally safe plastic variety that has no known health risks associated with its use.
 However, the manufacturing of LDPE does produce organic pollutants, causing potential harm to the environment, according to the Sea Studios Foundation.

 Advertisement

-Not usually recycled, LDPE (denoted by the number 4) is most commonly used to package bread or frozen food.
+Not usually recycled, LDPE (denoted by the RIC 4) is most commonly used to package bread or frozen food.
 Most plastic wraps are also made of LDPE and are intended for single use only.

-Plastic #5: Polypropelene (PP)
+Plastic 5: Polypropelene (PP)

 Polypropelene containers do not leach harmful chemicals into foods or liquids and are not associated with any known health issues.
-Typically, this plastic is transluscent or opaque in color and has a high melting point, which typically makes these containers microwave- or dishwasher-safe, according to Chemical Safety Facts.
+Typically, this plastic is translucent or opaque in color and has a high melting point, which typically makes these containers microwave- or dishwasher-safe, according to Chemical Safety Facts.

 Advertisement